nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Menu Bar Shortcuts

-TAB has keyboard shortcuts for navigating between its various views to help you stay more productive by keeping your hands on the keyboard.
+TAB has a menu bar which you can click to easily navigate between its various views.
+Additionally, TAB provides keyboard shortcuts for these menu items to help you stay more productive by keeping your hands on the keyboard.

 Menu Item | Shortcut | Action | Description
 ----------|--------|---------|---------